ikhsan/swoop/README.md

-# Swoop
+# Swoop : Swift to Objective-C conversion reporter

-Swift to Objective-C conversion reporter.
-Track your swift code in your Xcode codebase.
+Track your swift code in your Xcode codebase through time.
 It can go back in time from your git repository and make a comparison report.

 ## Installation